Nachtmahr (band)

 Nachtmahr is the solo project of Thomas Rainer (also known for his other projects: L'Âme Immortelle and the now defunct Siechtum).
-Nachtmahr's musical style is best characterized as Techno Body Music.
+Nachtmahr's musical style is best characterized as Electronic Body Music.

 History

 In September 2007, Nachtmahr had its first release, "Kunst ist Krieg (i.e., Art Is War)".
 The album's song "BoomBoomBoom", quickly became popular in industrial clubs around the world.

 In 2008 Nachtmahr released its first full-length album entitled "Feuer frei".
 Like "Kunst Ist Krieg", it quickly gained popularity in industrial clubs.
 The single "Katharsis" joined "BoomBoomBoom" as a worldwide club hit, and helped the album stay in the top 10 of the German Deutsche Alternative Charts (DAC) for more than 6 weeks.
 The German magazine Orkus called "Feuer frei" was “the new standard for the electro industrial genre”.
 However, the album did fall under criticism for being too repetitive.
 While reviewers agreed it was a great album for the dancefloor, some felt it did little more than such, pointing out a lack of variation and originality between songs.